Najsr/X-Plane-Voice-Control/README.md

 * __T => [zero / one / two / three / four / fiver / six / seven]__
 * __V => [zero / one / two / three / four / five / six]__

-## Hard time speaking - train Windows to understand you better?
+## Hard time speaking - train Windows to understand you better!
 * Open Speech Recognition by clicking the Start button, clicking Control Panel, clicking Ease of Access, and then clicking Speech Recognition.
 * Click “Train your computer to better understand you.”
 * Follow the instructions on the screen.